FilipKlaesson/dbo/README.md

 </pre>

 <pre>
-<b>stochastic_policy</b> bool, optional (default: False)
+<b>policy</b> bool, optional (default: 'greedy')
-Whether to use stochastic policy or greedy policy when selecting next query.
+Policy to apply on acquisition function to selecting next query.
+If 'greedy', the next query is argmax of the acquisition function.
-If True, draw the next query from a Boltzmann distribution where the acquisition function acts as energy measure.
-If False, next query is argmax of acquisition function.
+If 'boltzmann', draw the next query from a Boltzmann distribution where the acquisition function acts as energy measure.
+If 'expected_acquisition', next query is argmax of acquisition function trained on fantasies of the neighbours pending queries.
+Supported policies: 'greedy', 'boltzmann', 'expected_acquisition'.
 </pre>

 <pre>